MymeType/cyphersomnia/README.md

 ## Licensing

-This fangame is dedicated to the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/)
+This software is dedicated to the public domain under [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).